 ACCT 2500 - Principles of Accounting II

-MGT 3010 - Career Readiness (Required for Data Analytics and ICT concentrations)
+MGT 3010 - Career Readiness (Required for ICT concentration)

 MGT 3000 - Organization & Management